developer-onizuka/BigTable/README.md

 <br>

-# 2. Treat column qualifiers as data
+# 2. Adding new columns for new events
-You can save space by naming the column with a value, if you store a column qualifier for every column.<br>
+Treat column qualifiers as data, so that you can save space by naming the column with a value.<br>
 As an example, consider a table that stores data about friendships, in which each row represents a person and all their friendships.<br>
 Each column qualifier can be the name of a friend.
 Then the value for each column in that row can be the social circle the friend is in.
 In this example, rows might look like this:<br>